Scotmid

-The Scottish Midland Co-operative Society (trading as Scotmid), is an independent retail consumers' co-operative based in Edinburgh, Scotland.
+Scottish Midland Co-operative Society Limited, trading as Scotmid, is an independent retail consumers' co-operative based in Edinburgh, Scotland.

 Originally founded as St. Cuthbert's Co-operative Society in 1859, it merged with Dalziel Co-operative Society of Motherwell in 1981 to form Scotmid.

-With over 3,900 staff, the co-operative has 177 Scotmid supermarkets and convenience stores, nine Lakes & Dales convenience stores, 17 funeral offices, and 89 Semichem health and beauty shops throughout Scotland, Northern Ireland and northern England.
+With over 3,900 staff, the co-operative has 177 Scotmid supermarkets and convenience stores, nine Lakes & Dales convenience stores, a small portfolio of residential and commercial premises,17 funeral offices, and 89 Semichem health and beauty shops throughout Scotland, Northern Ireland and northern England.

 Governance

 Like most other retail consumers' co-operatives in the United Kingdom, Scotmid is incorporated as a registered society.